 Color noise reduction sliders

 The Color slider reduces color noise.
 It also does this by blurring the photo, but only slightly.

 The default setting for the Color slider is 25.
 If you can see color noise at this setting move the slider right until it disappears.

 The Detail slider brings back some of the detail lost in the process.
 The default setting is 50.

 The Smoothness slider smoothes out any artefacts caused by the Color and Detail sliders.
 The effect is subtle so you have to move it a long way to see a visible difference.
 The default setting is also 50.

 Here’s another comparison.
-It shows the same photo used above and the effect of setting color noise reduction to 0, 25 and 100.
-As you can see there’s a big difference between 0 and 25, and hardly any difference between 25 and 100.
+It shows the same photo used above and the effect of setting color noise reduction to 0 and 100.

 With color noise reduction you’re looking for the sweet spot where the slider is as far left as possible yet removes any color noise.